status-im/nimbus-eth2/docs/the_nimbus_book/src/migration.md

     sudo systemctl disable lighthousebeacon
     ```

-    *It's important that you disable the service as well as stopping it, to prevent it from starting up again on reboot.*
+    It is important that you disable the service as well as stopping it, to prevent it from starting up again on reboot.

     #### 2. Export slashing protection history